 Paul Brand and a team tried to invent a substitute for pain to let his leprosy patients know they were in danger.
 He tried giving them a hearing aid with a system where a buzzer would go off when they were doing something that might damage them, but they just ignored it.
 He tried a system of flashing lights, but they ignored those too.
 He tried a system which would give them electric shocks on a part of their body that was still sensitive like the armpit, but they would turn the system off when they wanted to do something that might set the shock signal off, and switch it back on afterwards.
 So he realised that the control would have to be out of the person's reach for the system to be effective.
 He came to greatly appreciate the value of the warning system of pain.

-Long-lasting pain can clearly be far more of a problem for people.
-Much of it, however, is preventable, with a healthy diet and other such things.
-Much chronic pain is a consequence of bad lifestyle choices.
+Though it's certanly not always the case, a lot of chronic pain is preventable, with a healthy diet and other such things.
+Much chronic pain is a consequence of bad lifestyle choices, such as over-exercise leading to injury, or disease due to unhealthy living.
 Some cancers and heart disease are related to bad diet, for example.
 Here are a couple of articles on foods and other natural ways of reducing the risk of cancer and other diseases:

 People who needed to rest for the good of their health might just turn the pain down and get up, and give themselves a worse injury.
 People with chronic back pain might just turn the pain down and carry on doing the things that caused their pain in the first place, until their back was perhaps so badly injured that they were unable to move.
 There would be much less incentive for care homes, for example, to introduce hoists for lifting patients so care workers didn't incur the strain of doing it by hand, or to train people to lift heavy things and people properly so they didn't damage their backs, if there didn't seem to be any serious short-term consequences of making people lift others by themselves.
 Thus, people would have had far less motivation to improve safety standards at work.
 People would resort to suing companies for serious injury they'd accumulated over the years, but many people's quality of life might have been permanently ruined by then.
 Companies often only think in the short term.